 For a quieter Waiheke Island beach experience, head a few kilometres east to Palm Beach.
 Located on the sheltered waters of Mawhitpana Bay, the beach has a super laid-back vibe to it.
 Its calm waters and palm-shaded white sands deliver much-needed relaxation.

 Besides the beach itself, a handful of easy walking trails await nearby.
-Go for hike to soak up lovely sea views.
+Go for a hike to soak up lovely sea views.
 The island-wide Te Ara Hura Track also passes through.
 To turn your Waiheke day trip into a walking adventure, this trail is a great option.

-Wild on Waiheke
+Wild Estate (Wild on Waiheke)

 RELATED: Top Tourist Attractions in Auckland